 The outbound CA certificate is saved with a CER file extension and uses a password to encrypt the private key of the file.
-The Security Gateways use this password to sign certificates for the sites accessed.
-You must keep the password because it is also used by other Security Management Servers that import the CA certificate to decrypt the file.
+The Security Gateways use this password to sign certificates for the HTTPS Inspection.
+You must keep this password secure because it is also used by other Security Management Servers that import the CA certificate to open the file.

-After you create an outbound CA certificate, you must export it so it can be distributed to clients.
-If you do not deploy the generated outbound CA certificate on clients, users receive TLS error messages in their browsers when connecting to HTTPS sites.
+After you create an outbound CA certificate, you must export it so it can be distributed to internal clients.
+If you do not deploy the generated outbound CA certificate on internal clients, users receive TLS error messages in their browsers when connecting to HTTPS sites.
 You can configure a troubleshooting option that logs such connections.